 The conservation and sustainable management of forests is increasingly regarded as an effective measure for forest biodiversity conservation and climate change mitigation by science, policy makers and society.
-Thus, the importance of the multifunctionality of forests is currently rising and so are potential trade-offs among demanded ecosystem functions.
+Thus, the importance of the multifunctionality of forests is currently rising, as are potential trade-offs among demanded ecosystem functions.
 There are, for example, synergies between the stability of a stand and its structural diversity, and conflicts between species that require a stable and moist forest microclimate of dense forest interiors and species that need the warm and open conditions of larger canopy gaps or an open canopy.

-- regularly communicate the practice-relevant research results of the BE
+- Regularly communicate the practice-relevant research results of the BE

-- improve and support the direct communication between scientists and practitioners of nature conservation, forestry, and hunting
+- Improve and support the direct communication between scientists and practitioners of nature conservation, forestry, and hunting

-- to integrate the knowledge, the experiences and the open questions of practitioners into the research of the BE
+- To integrate the knowledge, the experiences, and the open questions of practitioners into the research of the BE